-I’ll close with a theatrical homage to Hijikata and Ohno, but with this caveat: by focusing on but two artists, I’ve not acknowledged the deversity butoh offers.
+I’ll close with a theatrical homage to Hijikata and Ohno, but with this caveat: By focusing on but two artists, I’ve not acknowledged the diversity that butoh offers.
+(Hell, I recall a protest demonstration here in Denver that included a butoh group; you’d remember a participant in signature powder-pancake that encased his cowboy hat.)
 Search streaming video providers for these other names (and their Japanese language script characters).
 If something grabs, watch.
 If it doesn’t, give it a bit more of a chance before moving on.

 - Kazuo Ohno, program notes, Admiring La Argentina, Japan America Theatre, Los Angeles, 02 Oct 1993.

 - See cover art for the Antony and the Johnsons album The Crying Light (2009) and EP Another World (2008).

 - “Forbidden Colors” (1959) is credited as the first butoh piece, and debuted Kazuo Ohno’s 21-year-old son Yoshito, as noted by William Andrews, “‘Butoh’: The Dance of Death and Disease,” Japan Times, 28 May 2016, and Yoshito Ohno’s bio (Kazuo Ohno Dance Studio).